Rennsteig - Thuringian Forest in April 2022

 Show complete map

 Accordingly, I didn’t put a lot of work into the planning.
-The route turns mainly to the Bärengrund once (see “Camp 2” on the map above), but otherwise I pretty much just followed the Rennsteig.
+The route only makes a detour to the Bärengrund valley (see “Camp 2” on the map above), but the rest pretty much just followed the Rennsteig.

 Due to my limited vacation, I had planned three nights outdoors, plus an additional night in Eisenach and two nights in Meiningen for a nice finish.
 But this post is only about the hike.